Please check the following requirements before you begin!

 Older system BIOSes may have a 137GB hard disk limit - installing onto a hard disk larger than 137GB may cause problems (also using a USB Hard Disk larger than 137GB may cause problems - E2B will warn you if this is the case) - see here for more details.

-Your target system will need 256MB or more of memory (the ISO contents are copied to RAM)
+Your target system will need 256MB or more of memory (the ISO contents are copied to RAM) - however, systems with more than 1GB may also cause memory problems.

 You will need a utility to delete some folders from inside the Win98SE ISO - e.g. Daemon Tools Pro